proconnect-gouv/federation/docker/bash/README.md

 ### Commands

-This tools is intended to register commands that can be run by `docker-stack` and generate a synamic summary of available commands.
+This tools is intended to register commands that can be run by `docker-stack` and generate a dynamic summary of available commands.

 **`_command_register`** is the only function one should use, to add a new command to `docker-stack`.